Coronavirus deaths rise to six in Seattle area as U.S. pushes for more testing

 U.S. stock markets briefly pared gains following the announcement of an increase in fatalities but closed higher - the S&P 500 by 4.6%, the Dow Jones by 5% and the NASDAQ by 4.5%.
 World stock markets had a weeklong slide last week on coronavirus fears.

-New York Governor Andrew Cuomo welcomed a CDC decision allowing New York to test for the virus that has killed more than 3,000 people worldwide since it emerged in China in December.
+New York Governor Andrew Cuomo welcomed a CDC decision allowing New York to test for the virus.
+There have been more than 87,000 cases worldwide and nearly 3,000 deaths in 60 countries since it emerged in China in December, the World Health Organization said.

 “I would like to have a goal of 1,000-tests-per-day capacity within one week because, again, the more testing, the better,” Cuomo said at a briefing on Monday.